armory/documentation/_operator_reference/providers.md

  - `cachingIntervalSeconds`: The interval in seconds at which Spinnaker will poll for updates in your AppEngine clusters.
  - `environment`: The environment name for the account.
 Many accounts can share the same environment (e.g. dev, test, prod)
  - `gcloudReleaseTrack`: The gcloud release track (ALPHA, BETA, or STABLE) that Spinnaker will use when deploying to App Engine.
  - `gitHttpsPassword`: A password to be used when connecting with a remote git repository server over HTTPS.
+Supports encrypted value.
  - `gitHttpsUsername`: A username to be used when connecting with a remote git repository server over HTTPS.
  - `githubOAuthAccessToken`: An OAuth token provided by Github for connecting to  a git repository over HTTPS.
 See [Creating an Access Token for Command Line Use](https://help.github.com/articles/creating-an-access-token-for-command-line-use) for more information.
+Supports encrypted value.
  - `json-path`: The path to a JSON service account that Spinnaker will use as credentials.
 This is only needed if Spinnaker is not deployed on a Google Compute Engine VM, or needs permissions not afforded to the VM it is running on.
 See [Service Accounts](https://cloud.google.com/compute/docs/access/service-accounts) for more information.
  - `localRepositoryDirectory`: A local directory to be used to stage source files for App Engine deployments within Spinnaker's Clouddriver microservice.
  - `omitServices`: A list of regular expressions.
 Any service matching one of these regexes will be ignored by Spinnaker.